How to Become a Travel Writer (& Get Paid For It)

 No problem.

-If you’ve got a little patience, time and passion, I can teach you how I became a travel writer, and started making money.
+If you’ve got a little patience, time, and passion, I can teach you how I became a travel writer and started making money.
 But first, you’re going to need to do a few things…

 1. Proof You Can Write (AKA a Portfolio)

-My initial magical story aside, you do actually need some examples if you want to get hired.
-In fact, I left a little bit out of my story at the beginning…
+I left a little bit out of my story at the beginning…

 The original travel gig I got was updating articles from an SEO perspective.
 After I completed that, I was moved to their regular pool of freelancers and started taking on more niche work from there.